This is an example of an early intervention programme that has been commissioned to us.

 ‘What Would You Do?’ is a pioneering crime prevention programme.
 We work with 9-10 year olds in schools across the South West delivering drama based workshops, followed by a showcase of their learning in a local performance venue.
 The project is an early intervention to grooming for gang crime (including country lines), online safety, healthy relationships, mob mentality and exploitation.
 Within weekly sessions the children experience these themes through participatory led work, sharing their knowledge through performances and films; thus advocating key messages back to their family members and wider community either on the main stage or through community films.

-The programme has benefitted hundreds of young people and communities across the city and has evidenced significant outcomes in both young people’s wellbeing, PSHE development and local crime reporting by parents/ carers.
+The programme has benefitted over 2000 young people and a number of communities across the South West and has evidenced significant outcomes in both young people’s wellbeing, PSHE development and local crime reporting by parents/ carers.

-The main objective of this project is to look at how they can make their community a safer and better place to be in, and to help them make an informed choice when faced with difficult challenges or decisions.
+The main objective of this project is to provide young people with the knowledge and resilience to understand and report crime.
+This will enable them to look at how they can make their community a safer and better place to be in, and to help them make an informed choice when faced with difficult challenges or decisions.

 Details of how the charity Crimestoppers works and the promotion of the 0800 555 111 telephone number is an important part of this project which the young people showcase to parents and carers.

 "What Would You Do? has given the children in our class an opportunity to develop their understanding of how to play an important role in their community.
 Through ongoing role plays and discussion, children have learnt what behaviour is acceptable and what is not.
 More important, they have developed an understanding of what to do if they see people behaving in inappropriate and unacceptable ways.
 They now know who crime stoppers are and how to contact them.
 The sessions have also helped the children develop their confidence in acting and sharing ideas in front of their peers.
 This has been a valuable experience.
 Thank you".